sonic-net/SONiC/doc/grpc_client/design_doc.md

 | 0.2 | 02/1/22 | Vaibhav Dahiya  | Make chnages to be shared to Core Team    |

 ## Scope
-gRPC client design doc which would communicate with the SoC/ Nic-simulator tests in SONiC MGMT.
+gRPC client design doc which would communicate with the SoC in DualToR Active-active setup/ and Nic-simulator for testing infrastructure in SONiC MGMT.
 ### Overview

 This document summarizes the approach taken to accommodate gRPC client